fyeung21/pong-project/README.md

 <img src='image/screenshot.png'>

-A basic pong game using SVGs with some twists.
+A basic Pong game using SVGs with some twists.

 # Installation